ig3/srf/README.md

   // Study time (seconds) per day beyond which no new cards "studyTimeLimit": "1 hour",

+  // The probability of sorting due cards by due instead of inteval "probabilityOldestDue": 0.2,

   // The maximum value factor may take.
   "maxFactor": 10000,